sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/config-utility.md

    **Result:** If successful, the AF mapping is created for the selected identity.

 	**Note:** If an AF mapping has been created with another tool, a warning is displayed.

+1. Optional: Repeat steps 3-4 as needed.

 5. Click **Close** to exit.